BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- BYU's games this season have gone over 57.5 points four of 10 times.
+- BYU and its opponents have gone over the current 58-point total in four of 10 games (40%) this season.

-- Georgia Southern and its opponents have combined to score more than 57.5 points in two games this season.
+- Georgia Southern's games have gone over 58 points in two opportunities this season.

-- The combined points per game average of the two teams, 55.6, is 1.9 points fewer than Saturday's over/under.
+- The two teams combine to average 55.6 points per game, 2.4 less than the over/under in this contest.

-- Cougars games have an average total of 56.3 points this season, 1.2 fewer than Saturday's over/under.
+- The Cougars and their opponents score an average of 56.3 points per game, 1.7 fewer than Saturday's total.

-- The 57.5 total in this game is 3.7 points higher than the 53.8 average total in Eagles games this season.
+- The 53.8 PPG average total in Eagles games this season is 4.2 points fewer than this game's over/under.

 BYU Stats and Trends

-- This season, the Cougars have one against the spread win in two games as a favorite of 20 points or more.
+- The Cougars have been favored by 20 points or more two times this season and covered the spread in one of them.

-- BYU's games this year have gone over the point total four times in 10 opportunities (40%).
+- BYU's games this year have hit the over on four of 10 set point totals (40%).

-- BYU is 3-1 against the spread and 4-0 overall in games when it scores more than 31.6 points.
+- BYU is 3-1 against the spread and 4-0 overall this season when the team notches more than 31.6 points.

-- BYU is 3-0 against the spread and 3-0 overall when the team totals more than 450.4 yards.
+- BYU is 3-0 against the spread and 3-0 overall when the team churns out more than 450.4 yards.

-- This year, the Cougars have turned the ball over nine times, one more than the Eagles' takeaways (8).
+- The Cougars have turned the ball over one more time (9 total) than the Eagles have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for BYU at SISportsbook.